Before I went I wasn’t too sure about the things to do in Helsinki that I wanted to check out during my visit.

-Just a short ferry ride away is the beautiful medieval capital city of Estonia, Tallinn.
+A short ferry ride from central Helsinki is the beautiful medieval capital city of Estonia – Tallinn.

-It’s about a 2 hour ferry ride and spending the day in Tallinn is bound to be an interesting experience and also offers some insight in some insight into exploring the Baltic countries.
+The ferry takes 2-hours to reach Estonia and spending the day in Tallinn is bound to be an interesting experience.
+This day trip will also introduce you to the Baltic countries.

-Tallinn is quite different than Helsinki and you get to enjoy more of the traditional European old town style type of city centre compared to the modern and very urban style that you find in Finland.
+Tallinn is quite different than Helsinki.
+You’ll get to enjoy more of the traditional European old town style type of city centre.
+This is in stark contrast to the modern and urban style that you find in Finland.

 Explore More of Scandinavia and the Baltics!

 Helsinki is just one of the main tourist stops along the Scandinavian and Baltic route.

 Tallinn, in Estonia, is just a short ferry ride away and I recommend taking a look at my article on the best things to do in Tallinn to get a better idea of how to spend your time there.